rgwch/no-bling-blog/readme.md

 npm i -g forever forever-service
 ./install-service.sh
 ```
-The service will be started on system startup automatically.
+The service will be startet on system startup automatically

-See ./restart.sh to see how to stop and start the service manually.
+see ./restart.sh to see how to stop and start the service manually.

-Then, you can contact directly with `http://your.server.url:3000`.
+Then, you can contact directly with `http://your.server.url:3000`

 Or, you use a reverse proxy such as Apache or Nginx to map the public default port to your blog server.

-Here's an example config for apache:
+Here an example config for apache:

 ```
 <VirtualHost *:80>